-- Reuse: After using and tested this pattern, implemented distributed components are delivered.
+- ✓ Reuse: After using and tested this pattern, implemented distributed components are delivered.
 These components can be later reused, on applications development.
-It must be emphasized that not just code is reused, but also the component's design, in a higher abstraction level; - Maintainability: when using MVCASE, changes can be made directly on the component's design.
+It must be emphasized that not just code is reused, but also the component's design, in a higher abstraction level; - ✓ Maintainability: when using MVCASE, changes can be made directly on the component's design.
 Because MVCASE has a code generator, changes made on the design are reflected on the generated code.
-This facilitates the maintenance, since the software engineer can quickly check the effects of the changes, and take decisions more efficiently; and - Better quality documentation: The generated code always reflects the exact design.
-This assures that the available documentation are always up -to-date with the code. - Knowledge about distribution technology: It is necessary the knowledge about some distribution technology.
+This facilitates the maintenance, since the software engineer can quickly check the effects of the changes, and take decisions more efficiently; and - ✓ Better quality documentation: The generated code always reflects the exact design.
+This assures that the available documentation are always up-to-date with the code. - \ Knowledge about distribution technology: It is necessary the knowledge about some distribution technology.
 Most of these technologies, such as CORBA, are intrinsically complex and demands great expertise in order to avoid distribution problems, such as performance and security; and

-- This pattern is a refinement of four step from DCDP, proposed in a previous work [6]; and - When used together with the previous pattern presented in this paper, Design Components, the models generated in this pattern can be directly used to generate the component's code.
+- This pattern is a refinement of four step from DCDP, proposed in a previous work [6]; and

+- When used together with the previous pattern presented in this paper, Design Components, the models generated in this pattern can be directly used to generate the component's code.

-- The Laboratory of Software Engineering in UFSCar uses this pattern and the MVCase tool in their projects. - This pattern was used in defining the domain of a Accountancy and Invoice System, that was developed in the Computing Departmen t of UFSCar.
+- The Laboratory of Software Engineering in Federal University of São Carlos (UFSCar) uses this pattern and the MVCase tool in their projects. - This pattern was used in defining the domain of a Accountancy and Invoice System, that was developed in the Computing Department of Federal University of São Carlos (UFSCar).
 This project generated 58 models, 50 classes and 30 components implemented.

-Putting it All Together
+6 Putting it All Together